 For a person 7 years of age or older, you must submit two or more of the following documents citing the correct name:

-The Department will only agree to correct the record if it is satisfied that the documents submitted prove the person's name.
+The Department of Health and Mental Hygiene will only agree to correct the record if it is satisfied that the documents submitted prove the person's name.
 The Department may require additional documents.
-Baptismal and church records have additional requirements.

 Amending or correcting parent information